bcornec/wod-set/profile/ADMIN-GUIDE.md

 We defined what was needed:

-* A﻿ set of notebooks that will be used by the student
+* A set of notebooks that will be used by the student
 * Containing instructions cells in markdown and run code cells leveraging the relevant kernel.
 If you are not familiar with Jupyter notebooks, a simple [101 workshop](https://developer.hpe.com/hackshack/workshop/25) is available in our Workshops-on-Demand 's catalog.
 * A student range for the workshop.